Developer’s guide

 Readfish versioning

 Readfish uses calver for versioning.
-Specifically the format should be YYYY.MINOR.MICRO.Modifier, where MINOR is the feature addiiton, MICRO is any hotfix/bugfix, and Modifier is the modifier (e.g. rc for release candidate, dev for development, empty for stable).
+Specifically the format should be YYYY.MINOR.MICRO.Modifier, where MINOR is the feature addition, MICRO is any hotfix/bugfix, and Modifier is the modifier (e.g. rc for release candidate, dev for development, empty for stable).

 Changelog